-Uber To Pull Jump Bikes From Two Cities
+Uber To Pull Jump Bikes From Atlanta and San Diego

 The company has confirmed it will soon pull its ride-share bikes from those two cities.
 Over the summer, both San Diego and Atlanta ratcheted up regulations on shareable bikes and electric scooters.

-The company's bikes are also temporarily unavailable in Providence, Rhode Island, according to Uber spokesman Matthew Wing.
-The company also stopped bike sharing in Dallas and San Antonio earlier this summer, after announcing it would close down in Staten Island, New York.
+The company's bikes are also temporarily unavailable in Providence, R.I., according to Uber spokesman Matthew Wing.
+The company also stopped bike-sharing in Dallas and San Antonio earlier this summer, after announcing it would close down in Staten Island, N.Y.

 The move comes at a tough time for Uber.
 The company laid off more than 400 workers earlier this week, as the car-sharing company continues to struggle financially.